Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 My Windows desktop client does not synchronize all data/directories.
 What now?

 First, check if the folder to be synchronized is larger than the set limit (default 500 MB).
 You can find this in the client settings.
+If the folder is larger, you can

-If the folder is larger, you can either deactivate this limit (if there is enough disk space) or specifically release it in the folder selection.
+either deactivate this limit (if there is enough disk space) or specifically release it in the folder selection.
+Sometimes the folder does not appear in the list at all,

+but other folders do.
 This is often due to some restrictions of the Windows file system.
 The folder usually contains data that Windows cannot handle.
-This includes files and folders
+This includes files

 What is VFS and what should I consider?